jenerationx/liri-node-app/README.md

 LIRI will search the OMDB API for movies with the `movie-this` command

-In terminal (or bash), type `node liri movie-this` and the name of the Artist you want information about.
+In terminal (or bash), type `node liri movie-this` and the name of the movie you want information about.
 LIRI will return one result based on your search.
 ## Live Demo (click image for video demonstration):

 [![Video of concert-this](http://img.youtube.com/vi/C4YU5VEt7J4/0.jpg)](https://www.youtube.com/watch?v=C4YU5VEt7J4 "Movie this")